 You’ll also want to pay careful attention to build quality.
 If you plan on using your Micro Four Thirds camera in heavy rain or snow, you’ll need a weather-sealed option (though you’ll want weather-sealed lenses, too!).
 But if you’re going to be using your Micro Four Thirds body as a casual walkaround option, then build quality is going to matter far less.

-Related Post: The Best Micro Four-Thirds Lenses On The Market in 2021
+Related Post: Best Micro Four-Thirds Lenses in 2021

 Some cameras are easy to use.
 They feature simple menus, simple buttons, and an easy-to-hold body.

 In fact, the ergonomics is, for some photographers, the most important aspect of a camera to consider before buying.
 After all, if you don’t like how a camera feels, then will you really enjoy doing photography with it?

 Now, ergonomics tends to come in a few different flavors.
 Some cameras are extremely small, but offer little in the way of a body grip, like this:

 Others tend to be larger with a big grip, but are much less “travel-ready”: